ochrance-cz/web/content-en/aktualne/deputy_defender_reveals_gaps_in_the_rights_and_opportunities_for_people_with_disabilities_in_the_czech_republic/index.md

 perex: <p>People with disabilities in the Czech Republic still face major barriers to living independently, with dignity, and on equal terms with others.
-New research by the Deputy Defender finds that the State fulfils only 38% of its obligations under the Convention on the Rights of Persons with Disabilities.</p>
+New research by the Deputy Defender finds that the State fulfils only 38% of some obligations under the Convention on the Rights of Persons with Disabilities.</p>
 attachments:
   - title: Full research report